-- Kicking and damaging someone's property with your hands or feet; and several other behaviors.
+- Kicking and damaging someone's property with your hands or feet.

-In addition, a person who possesses the means to commit vandalism, including possession of a drill bit, glass cutter, or other substance, may also face vandalism charges under certain circumstances (for example, a person under eighteen who carries a can of spray paint at a park or on school grounds).
+In addition, a person who possesses the means to commit vandalism, including possession of a drill bit, glass cutter, or other substance, could also face vandalism charges in some circumstances.

-Vandalism is covered by state statutes, and varies by state.
+Vandalism is covered by state laws and is usually defined differently by each state.
 Some states refer to vandalism as "criminal damage", "malicious trespass", "malicious mischief", or other terms.
 In an effort to control the impact of vandalism, many states have specific laws that may decrease certain forms of vandalism.
 For example, some states have local "aerosol container laws" that limit the purchase of spray paint containers or other "vandalism tools" which could be used for graffiti or vandalism purposes.

 In addition, some states have laws that prohibit vandalism to certain types of property, such as autos, churches, school property, and government facilities.

 Moreover, some states have laws that prohibit specific acts of vandalism, such as breaking windows, graffiti, and using man-made substances to destroy property.

 Vandalism laws exist to prevent the destruction of property and public spaces, and may also exist to protect against hate crimes and other behavior that is directed at religious or minority groups, such as ransacking a church or synagogue, writing racist or sexist graffiti on school property, or etching a swastika in a car.